 The product is not defined because the order of the matrix is 3x1 and the order of the vector is 2x1.
-The number of columns of the first matrix (3) does not equal the number of entries of the vector (2).
+The number of a.
+Using the definition, as in Example 1 on page 35:

 The product is defined because the order of the matrix is 2x3 and the vector is 3x1 (so the number of columns (3) in the matrix is equal to the number of entries in the vector).
-The order of the product should be 2x1, the number of rows of the matrix and the number of entries of the vector.
+The order of the product should be 2x1.